garrekstemo/pistachio/ReadMe.md

 `git clone https://github.com/garrekds/pistachio .`

 This is a Python package now, so you can use `pip install .` to install it once you download the source code.
-Pistachio has now been published on PyPi.org, so you can also install from there using pip.
+Pistachio has now been published on PyPi.org, so you can also install from there using `pip install pistachio-tm`.